nicksellen/projects/baseNode_govDocs.md

 * Just do it.
 * Announce-it: notify others (i.e. 'I plan to do x after yyyy-mm-dd')
 * Ask-for-advice: consult affected, interested or knowledgable parties for advice (not authorization.)

-1. Changing this document
-	1. Only members and volunteers may participate in changing this document as outlined below.
-	1. An individual or group wishing to change this document must clearly outline their proposal and must ensure that all participants are informed.
-	1. After informed, participants must have at least 3 days to create other proposals.
-	1. After this